psychemedia/island-storynotes/worsley/richard_easy.md

 Their first acquaintance was at Ranelagh, almost two years since.

-Her ladyship, who now seemed to aim at universal conquest, was happy in the idea of having such an ad= mired Beau Gargon of his rank amongst the list of her sigbing swains.
+Her ladyship, who now seemed to aim at universal conquest, was happy in the idea of having such an admired Beau Gargon of his rank amongst the list of her sigbing swains.

 It is, however, a nice point, whether her ladyship, for the time, felt more the weight of his chains, than

 Lo did her" 8.

-However having made a party the . next day to Richmond, they refoly- : f ed 5
+However having made a party the next day to Richmond, they refoly- : f ed 5

 „ ed in amorous conflict to testify on which side the force of passion was the greatest, The trial was very warm, and the action frequently renewed; but though his lordship rallied his forces extremely well, and greatly to her ladyship's wishes, he was at length obliged to yield, and acknowledge her the e of the day.